 Baggage is an aspect of customs network through which common man going abroad or returning from abroad comes in contact with customs.
-Some of the important baggage rules of the Indian Customs Law are presented below:

-➤ Used personal effects (excluding jewellery) and new articles upto a value of Rs.
-50,000/- per adult passenger is exempt from duty

-- ➤ The general free allowance of a passenger shall not be pooled with free allowance of any another passenger. - ➤ Laptop Computer (Notebook Computer) brought by a passenger of the age of 18 years and above is exempt from duty. - Firearms, cartridges of firearms exceeding 50, cigarettes exceeding 100 or cigars exceeding 25 or tobacco exceeding 125 grams, alcoholic liquor and wines in excess of 2 litres, or gold or silver, in any form, other than ornaments and flat panel television sets are not allowed to be imported. - An Indian passenger who has been residing abroad for over 1 year is allowed to bring jewellery, free of duty in his bonafide baggage upto 20 grams with a value cap of Rs.
-50,000/- (in the case of a gentleman passenger) or upto 40 grams with a value cap of Rs.1,00,000/- (in the case of a lady passenger). - > There are concessional rates of customs duty in case a person is transferring his residence in India or a professional returning to India.
+- Used personal effects (excluding jewellery) and new articles upto a value of Rs.
+50,000/per adult passenger is exempt from duty - ➤ The general free allowance of a passenger shall not be pooled with free allowance of any another passenger. - ➤ Laptop Computer (Notebook Computer) brought by a passenger of the age of 18 years and above is exempt from duty. - Firearms, cartridges of firearms exceeding 50, cigarettes exceeding 100 or cigars exceeding 25 or tobacco exceeding 125 grams, alcoholic liquor and wines in excess of 2 litres, or gold or silver, in any form, other than ornaments and flat panel television sets are not allowed to be imported. - An Indian passenger who has been residing abroad for over 1 year is allowed to bring jewellery, free of duty in his bonafide baggage up to 20 grams with a value cap of Rs.
+50,000/- (in the case of a gentleman passenger) or up to 40 grams with a value cap of Rs.1,00,000/- (in the case of a lady passenger). - ➤ There are concessional rates of customs duty in case a person is transferring his residence in India or a professional returning to India.